frog-minvydas/ISAP-Egzas/README.md

 **<h1>Domain Driven Design</h1>**

-**<h4>What is DDD?
-What issues it attempts to solve, what values does it provide, and what are the main principles of DDD?</h4>**
+### **1. What is DDD?**

-Domain Driven Design – an approach to software development enabling teams to more effectively manage the construction and maintenance of software for complex problem domains!
+An approach to software development enabling teams to more effectively manage the construction and maintenance of software for complex problem domains.

 Solves issues:
 cost centric vs profit centric view on development process